Page last updated: November 27, 2013 10:32 AM

 Found in those releases were various agency discussions concerning UFO cases including visits of "unknowns" to SAC Air Force bases in 1975.
 Also discussed was a well-detailed 1976 incident between a UFO and an Iranian F-4 fighter plane.

 jc 10/10/2008: IMPORTANT BULLETIN) The above 1976 case is now more than simply hearsay from released FOIA documents.
 One of the previously documented Iranian pilots, Parviz Jafari - now a retired General - is part of an extremely impressive group of personnel from several countries who testified regarding their own personal UFO cases at the Washington D.C., USA Press Club less than a year ago, in November 2007.
 (Jafari video at UTube as long as they keep it there.)
-Click HERE to see the rest of the video concerning this important development.

 A newspaper article provided at this next link details that Iranian case (amongst others).
 Brad Sparks, cofounder of CAUS and prime consultant on the FOIA lawsuits against the CIA & NSA, wrote me to correct some of the information in the Washington Post article.